Sometime late January,

 stockyard in my bed

 You were outside in a corduroy jacket

 counting her freckles as stars

-and I was slicing the inside of someone’s arm
+as I was slicing the inside of someone else’s arm

 to crawl inside for warmth and wait for us

 I was biting the inside of my cheek to taste

 victory and she was on top of you,

 to hold my ashes